 So the hunt for a new Batman is sure to begin in the near future.
 The latest rumors for Matt Reeves' upcoming movie, The Batman, indicate that the writer/director is looking to go in a different, younger direction for the titular character, possibly taking from the "Batman: Year One" comic arc.

-With that in mind, it's time to look ahead at the Caped Crusader of the future, and pick out a few actors who could take on the role after Affleck officially departs.
+With that in mind, it's time to look ahead at the Caped Crusader of the future, and pick out a few actors who could take on the role now that Affleck has officially departed.

 Now, there are a lot of actors who could probably play Batman at some point, I get that.
 So I put in place just a couple of rules/guidelines to help me focus the search.